01pooja10/Sketch-to-Shoe/README.md

 # Sketch-to-Shoe
-Project Sketch-to-Shoe is a thorough yet comprehensible reimplementation of the pix2pix GAN paper (written by Isola et al.) which can be found [here](https://arxiv.org/pdf/1611.07004.pdf).
+Project Sketch-to-Shoe is a thorough yet comprehensible reimplementation of the pix2pix GAN paper (Isola et al.) which can be found [here](https://arxiv.org/pdf/1611.07004.pdf).
 It adheres to the PyTorch framework and is trained on various sketches/images of shoes.

 ![paper](assets/paper.jpg)

 The dataset, called Edges2Shoes has been obtained from [here](https://www.kaggle.com/balraj98/edges2shoes-dataset) and has been boiled down to contain a total of 2,392 training images along with 200 validation images.
 To sum it all up, project sketch-to-shoe transforms outlines/sketches of any given footwear design to a realistic copy of the same.

+__Paper Citation:__

+'''
+@inproceedings{Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, title = {Image-to-Image Translation with Conditional Adversarial Networks}, authors = {Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros}, booktitle = {Proceedings of International Conference on Computer Vision (ICCV)}, month = {November}, year = {2018}
+'''

 ## Intuition behind pix2pix
 The pix2pix GAN is used for image to image translation and project Sketch-to-Shoe makes use of the same to visualize realistic images of shoes from their respective edge maps(i.e. sketches)